-When time is enabled for any of the layers in your map, the Time tab appears along the top of the display providing additional settings to configure the behavior of the time slider and its controls.
+When time is enabled for any of the layers or standalone tables in your map, the Time tab appears along the top of the display, providing additional settings to configure the behavior of the time slider and its controls.
 The settings are organized into groups along the Time tab for View, Current Time, Step, Snapping, Playback, Full Extent, and Time Zone.

 Use the following settings to configure the time in the map for the visible time span:

 Set the map time to a specific date and time.
 Type directly in the text box or click the date-time picker to choose year, month, date, and time.